Guildford: Culture

 Guildford Shakespeare Company performs in the town, using the bandstand in the castle grounds as the stage in the summer and several churches close to the High Street through the winter.

-Guildford has an Odeon cinema multiplex, which in June 2007 was the first cinema in the world to show digital 4K films to the public.
+Guildford has an Odeon cinema multiplex which, in June 2007, was the first cinema in the world to show digital 4K films to the public.
 Guildford Civic Hall was the town's main arts and entertainment venue until it closed in January 2004.
-The Civic Hall was replaced by a new venue, G Live, which opened in September 2011.
+The Civic Hall was replaced by a new venue, G Live, which opened on the same site in September 2011.
 In 2009 the Mill Studio in Guildford featured the English premiere of the one-woman musical, Estelle Bright, starring actress/singer Sarah Tullamore.

 The Guildford Philharmonic Orchestra, founded as the Guildford Municipal Orchestra, received full council funding from 1945 until it was withdrawn in 2012.
 The orchestra was disbanded in March 2013, with Guildford Borough Council providing a classical music grant to other organisations instead.
 Singer-songwriter Robyn Hitchcock has sung about the town in "No, I Don't Remember Guildford", a song from his 1999 album Jewels for Sophia.

-Stoke Park, Guildford's largest park, was the venue for the now-defunct GuilFest music festival during the summer but still hosts the Surrey County Show – agricultural and general – on the last bank holiday Monday in May.
+Stoke Park, Guildford's largest park, is the venue for the GuilFest music festival, which restarted in summer 2024 after a 10-year hiatus.
 Prior to 2007, the Ambient Picnic was held in Shalford Park, by the River Wey.

 Guildford has a model railway club, the Astolat Model Railway Circle, which meets at the National Trust's Dapdune Wharf.
 They host an annual model railway exhibition at the Sports Park in January.

+Local media

-Radio stations Kane 103.7 FM, Greatest Hits Radio Surrey & East Hampshire, GU2 Radio, and BBC Radio Surrey are based in Guildford.
+Radio stations Kane 103.7 FM, Greatest Hits Radio Surrey & East Hampshire, GU2 Radio and BBC Radio Surrey are based in Guildford.